tomohulk/WinSCP/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/dgoq6w2xsfh52m6h?svg=true)](https://ci.appveyor.com/project/dotps1/winscp)

+# MAJOR OVERHAUL IN PROGRESS
+I have been revisiting this module as of late, add making some major changes, they will be released when the WinSCP Assembly 5.10 is released.
+Here are some of the key points as of 2017-07-01:

+1. New functions:
+    * Get-WinSCPSession
+    * Get-WinSCPSshHostKeyFingerprint
+    * New-WinSCPSessionOption
+    * New-WinSCPTransferResumeSupport
+2. The `New-WinSCPSession` has been split into two functions, most of the configurations for the session have been moved to the `New-WinSCPSessionOption` command.
+This will mimic the functionality of `New-CimSessionOption` and `New-CimSession`.
+    * `PS C:\> New-WinSCPSession -SessionOption (New-WinSCPSessionOption -HostName ftp.dotps1.github.io)`
+3. The session is not longer auto disposed when passed in the pipeline, handling the session state is now your responsibility.
+4. I am completely overhauling the help, and adding more examples using Sapiens Help Writer.
+5. The `New-WinSCPSessionOption` defaults to using Anonymous authentication.
+6. And much much more!

 ## Use at your own risk.

 This module can be installed from the [PowerShellGet Gallery](https://www.powershellgallery.com/packages/WinSCP/),  You need [WMF 5](https://www.microsoft.com/en-us/download/details.aspx?id=44987) to use this feature.